Gleaming new 787s stack up at Boeing factory

 Boeing tows completed 787s from its Everett plant across a bridge over a highway to Paine Field when they are ready to fly away or need final adjustments.
 It is usually done late at night so as not to startle drivers below, who may not expect to see a massive plane 20 feet above them.

-On Wednesday, one apparently completed Air India 787 stood outside the factory while another six, painted in the liveries of All Nippon Airways, China's Hainan Airlines, Japan Airlines, and LOT Polish Airlines, were lined up next to the runway at Paine Field.
+On Wednesday, one apparently completed Air India 787 stood outside the factory while another six, painted in the liveries of All Nippon Airways (9202.T), China's Hainan Airlines (600221.SS), Japan Airlines (9201.T), and LOT Polish Airlines , were lined up next to the runway at Paine Field.

 Boeing said on Wednesday it was continuing production as usual and would not comment on any planned deliveries.